Chiral Higgs Mode in Nematic Superconductors

 Nematic superconductivity with spontaneously broken rotation symmetry has recently been reported in doped topological insulators, $M_x$Bi$_2$Se$_3$ ($M$=Cu, Sr, Nb).
 Here we show that the electromagnetic (EM) response of these compounds provides a spectroscopy for bosonic excitations that reflect the pairing channel and the broken symmetries of the ground state.
 Using quasiclassical Keldysh theory, we find two characteristic bosonic modes in nematic superconductors: the nematicity mode and the chiral Higgs mode.
 The former corresponds to the vibrations of the nematic order parameter associated with broken crystal symmetry, while the latter represents the excitation of chiral Cooper pairs.
 The chiral Higgs mode softens at a critical doping, signaling a dynamical instability of the nematic state towards a new chiral ground state with broken time reversal and mirror symmetry.
 Evolution of the bosonic spectrum is directly captured by EM power absorption spectra.
 We also discuss contributions to the bosonic spectrum from sub-dominant pairing channels to the EM response.

 {\it Introduction.} Spontaneous symmetry breaking is an important concept that spreads across the diverse fields of modern physics.
 The recent discovery of two-fold rotation symmetry in superconducting compounds, $M_x$Bi$_2$Se$_3$ ($M={\rm Cu}$, Sr, Nb), has stimulated an intense discussion of superconductivity with a new class of spontaneous symmetry breaking~\cite{matano,yonezawa,panSR16,nikitinPRB16,asabaPRX17,shenNPJ17,du17,smylie17,smylie18,kuntsevicha18,willa}.
 The rotation symmetry breaking in the basal plane is compatible with odd-parity time-reversal invariant pairing belonging to the two-dimensional irreducible representation ($E_u$) of the $\d3d$ symmetry, which exhibits twofold symmetric gap anisotropy (Fig.~\ref{fig:lattice}).
 The anisotropy is represented by a nematic order parameter~\cite{fuPRB14}.
 The odd-parity superconductor (SC) $M_x$Bi$_2$Se$_3$ has also attracted much attention as a prototype of DIII topological SCs that host helical Majorana fermions~\cite{satoPRB10,fuPRL10,sasakiPRL11,yamakage12,hao11,hsieh12,yipPRB13,mizushimaPRB14,sasakiPC15}.

-There are several open or unresolved questions about the superconducting state of these materials.
-The pronounced signatures of two-fold rotation symmetry may indicate that regardless of three equivalent axes in the basal plane, these compounds contain an intrinsic mechanism that pins the nematic order parameter along a single axis.
 In addition, there exist competing pairing channels corresponding to the $A_{1g}$, $A_{1u}$, and $A_{2u}$ irreducible representations, in addition to the ``nematic'' $E_u$ state~\cite{fuPRL10}.
-It follows that the electrons embedded in these materials possess several peculiarities: (i) the orbital degrees of freedom, (ii) strong spin-orbit coupling, and (iii) the Fermi surface evolution due to the increase of carrier concentration (see Fig.~\ref{fig:lattice})~\cite{lahoudPRB13,lawsonPRB14}.
-The Fermi surface evolution may drive multiple phase transitions between competing superconducting orders.